nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 ```

 ### Step 5: Identifying components
 In some cases, a common set of JSON objects are reused throughout the API.
 It is often meaningful to turn these into their own 'component' and reference them.
-It's also extremely helpful to include descriptions especially for fields that are not directly interpretable.
+It is also extremely helpful to include descriptions especially for fields that are not directly interpretable.

 ```yaml